 It’s tough to think of a nicer place for bats to live than in a cool, completely dry, temperature managed attic.
 Wild animals have to contend with so much risk in nature, that a nice house like yours can be much better than a cavern.

-Your very first instinct could be, “We need to eradicate these bats!”, yet let me inform you: treating a bat infestation like a pest control problem is a large mistake.
+Your first instinct might be, “We need to eradicate these bats!”, yet let me inform you: treating a bat infestation like a pest control problem is a large mistake.
 These creatures are not ants or termites.
-It is not legal to eliminate a bat like they are.
+It is not legal to eliminate a bat like they are a common pest in South Carolina.

-Bats are protected in most parts of the country, so make sure you use an expert when dealing with a bat problem.
+Bats are protected in most parts of the country, including South Carolina, so make sure you call an expert when dealing with a bat problem.
+Give us a call so you may take back control of your life safely.

 Trapping is less than ideal for bats because it’s hard to appropriately catch them like you would a rodent, raccoon, or a squirrel.
 Lethal trapping means you are eliminating an all-natural predator for mosquitos, flies, and various other irritating pests around your home.

-The absolute finest way to get rid of bats is via an approach called exclusion.
+The absolute finest way to get rid of bats and gain back control is via an approach we call exclusion.
 Instead of attempting to lure a bat right into a trap, the most intelligent thing to do is compel it to leave (which they will do during the night to go hunt) and never ever let it back in!
 Sound crazy?
+Our wildlife removal professionals know all of the tricks to humanely control and get rid of any pest, including squirrels which are known to cause damage to the home and may carry rabies.

-When customers call us with a bat problem in South Carolina, the first thing we do is learn just how they entered.
+When customers in need of wildlife removal call us with a bat problem in SC, the first thing we do is learn just how they entered.
 When we identify the entry points that they used to infest your attic, we establish one-way doors at those entry points.
 In this manner, when your bats go hunting during the night, they are not able to come back in.
+Essentially giving us control over them.

-Here’s just how we manage a bat exclusion project:
+Here’s just how we manage a bat control project:

 - Spend a LOT of time pinpointing each bat access hole into your home